lovelypablo/v2raylimiter/README.md

 cd v2raylimiter
 ./install -i
 ```
+use `sudo ./install -i` if you are not root.
 ## Uninstallation
 to uninstall v2raylimiter you have to just run installation script with "-r" option
 or from scratch